 If you’ve ever wanted to take a solo trip to a the real-life land of Aladdin, Qatar is the place for you!
 Talk about “a whole new world.”
-There are so many cool things to do in Qatar, from riding camels to riding dune buggies in the desert, from museums to shopping to eating some of the best food in the world, Qatar has it all, and you can see it all solo!
+There are so many cool things to do in Qatar, from riding camels to riding dune buggies in the desert, from museums to shopping to eating some of the best food in the world.
+Qatar has it all, and you can see it all solo!
+Oh, and come hungry.

 Read on: Arabian Nights: How to Have Fun in Qatar

 A trip to the Land of Fire and Ice will make you feel such awe, you won’t be able to help knowing the world is so much bigger than just yourself.
-There are also a ton of solo travelers trekking there, just like you!
-Go hiking, walk on a glacier, take a helicopter ride, look for the Northern Lights, take a dip in the Blue Lagoon, or make friends with sheep, horses, and puffins!
+There are also a ton of solo travelers trekking there, just like you.
+Go hiking, walk on a glacier, road trip all the way around, take a helicopter ride, look for the Northern Lights, take a dip in the Blue Lagoon, or make friends with sheep, horses, and puffins!

 Read on: 10 Reasons to Visit South Iceland